Family Guy season 2: Production

 In 2002, Family Guy was canceled after three seasons due to low ratings.
-The show was first canceled after the 1999–2000 season, but following a last-minute reprieve, it returned for a third season in 2001.
-During the third season, Fox announced that the show was canceled for good.
+The show was first canceled after the 1999–2000 season, but a last-minute reprieve led to its return for a third season in 2001.
+During the third season, Fox announced that the show was cancelled for good.
 Fox tried to sell rights for reruns of the show, but it was hard to find networks that were interested; Cartoon Network eventually bought the rights, " basically for free", according to the president of 20th Century Fox Television Production.

 When the reruns were shown on Cartoon Network's Adult Swim in 2003, Family Guy became Adult Swim's most-watched show with an average 1.9 million viewers an episode.
 Following Family Guy's high ratings on Adult Swim, the first and second seasons was released on DVD in April 2003.
-Sales of the DVD set reached 2.2 million copies, becoming the best-selling television DVD of 2003 and the second highest-selling television DVD ever, behind the first season of Comedy Central's Chappelle's Show.
+Sales of the DVD set reached 2.2 million copies, becoming the best-selling television DVD of 2003 and the second-highest-selling television DVD ever, behind the first season of Comedy Central's Chappelle's Show.
 The third season DVD release also sold more than a million copies.
 The show's popularity in both DVD sales and reruns rekindled Fox's interest in it.
 They ordered 35 new episodes in 2004, marking the first revival of a television show based on DVD sales.
 Fox president Gail Berman said that it was one of her most difficult decisions to cancel the show, and was therefore happy it would return.
 The network also began production of a film based on the series.